simogasp/tpAR_depedencies/BUILD_OSX.md

 * everything will be smoother if you have homebrew installed (https://brew.sh/): it is a package manager similar in spirit to the one you find in Linux.

-    * `brew install automake cmake` will install everything you need for building the code.
+    * `brew install automake cmake ffmpeg` will install everything you need for building the code.

-    * if you don't have homebrew you can install CMake by downloading https://github.com/Kitware/CMake/releases/download/v3.17.1/cmake-3.17.1-Darwin-x86_64.dmg

 ## Setting up your working environment